 All exterior work (including work at rooftops) that is, or will be, visible from any public way requires the review of the Bay State Road/ Back Bay West Architectural Conservation District Commission.
 A Certificate of Appropriateness, Design Approval, or Exemption Application must be submitted to and approved by the Commission prior to beginning any exterior work that is visible from a public way.

 See the Standards and Criteria for the Bay State Road/ Back Bay West Architectural Conservation District for further information.

 Applications, application instructions, and a schedule of filing deadlines and hearing dates are available below.
 To save time and costs, property owners and developers are encouraged to contact staff early on in the project planning process, in order to obtain information on compliance with guidelines.

 A preservation planner for the Bay State Road/ Back Bay West Architectural Conservation District may be reached at firstname.lastname@example.org or at 617-635-3850.

 Please note that Commission staff is not available to review applications for completeness immediately upon submittal.

 Please review all instructions and documentation requirements carefully before submitting your application.

 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Back Bay West/Bay State Road Architectural Conservation District Commission will hold a public hearing on Tuesday, February, 12, 2013 at 5:00 PM in Room 805 of City Hall.
+The Bay State Road/Back Bay West Architectural Conservation District Commission hearing will hold a public hearing on Tuesday, May 10, 2016 at 5:00 PM in Boston City Hall, Room 709.